1 Corinthians 6

 2. Do you spend time each day asking God how He wants you to spend your day?
 Do you consider yourself a slave to God?

-3. Paul here is correcting people who are living with the “I can do what I want because of God’s grace” mentality.
+3. In this chapter Paul is correcting people who are living with the “I can do what I want because of God’s grace” mentality.
 Do you tend to lean more towards legalism or cheap grace?
 What is bad about both of those camps?

-Read this article explaining Bonhoeffer’s idea of cheap grace versus costly grace.
+Read this article explaining theologian Dietrich Bonhoeffer’s idea of cheap grace versus costly grace.

 Leave a Comment below